iverks/crysm/pets-guide/tutorial.typ

 Click find possible cells automatically.
 If no cell is found, try to change the data used for indexing to "diff", the difference space.
 If the issue persists, change back to "xyz" and select "from triplets" in the "Find possible cells automatically" section.
-Finally if the issue still persists use "diff" and "from triplets".
+Finally, if the issue still persists use "diff" and "from triplets".
 If the found cell is incorrect we can try to modify the cell.
 Do however note that this is a sign that the data quality is low.

 #note[Possible issue][The unit cell vectors are too long][